-The final scenario selection serves to identify which demand scenario will be chosen as the basis for de-rating factors and the de-rated capacity requirement for that Capacity Year.
-Based on the SEM Committee decision a "least-worst regrets" analysis is performed.
+The final scenario selection serves to identify which demand forecast level will be chosen as the basis for de-rating factors and the de-rated capacity requirement for that Capacity Year.
+Based on SEM Committee decision paper SEM-15-103 (paragraph 2.4.3) a "least-worst regrets" analysis is performed.
 The least-worst regrets analysis simulates the performance of the capacity adequate portfolios for each "base" demand scenario across all potential "other" demand scenarios:

-- If the other demand scenarios have greater demand than the base demand scenario then the levels of unserved energy would rise, at an incremental cost equal to the Value of Lost Load (VoLL), which is measured on a €/MWh basis. - If the other demand scenarios have lower demand than the base demand scenario has more capacity than is required to satisfy the LOLE adequacy standard.
+- If the other demand scenarios have greater demand than the base demand scenario, then the levels of unserved energy would rise at an incremental cost equal to the Value of Lost Load (VoLL), which is measured on a €/MWh basis. - If the other demand scenarios have lower demand than the base demand scenario, then the base scenario has more capacity than is required to satisfy the LOLE adequacy standard.
 The difference between the capacity requirements of the two scenarios reflects the cost of surplus capacity, which is priced at the Cost of New Entrant (Net-CONE) on a €/MW basis.

-Values for Voll, Net-CONE, and the LOLE standard are therefore required in order to calculate the de-rating factors and adequacy standard.
-These will be set by the SEM Committee in a timely manner in advance of the auction process.
+Values for Voll, Net-Cone, and the Lole standard are therefore required in order to calculate the de-rating factors and adequacy standard.
+Values for Voll and Net-Cone will be set by the SEM Committee in a timely manner in advance of the auction process, as discussed in SEM-16-073 (paragraphs 2.1.2 and 6.1.1).
+A value of 8 hours Lole for the island was decided on in SEM-15-103 (paragraph 2.2.16).